 Adrenaline auto-injectors are prescribed for those believed to be at risk.
 Adrenaline (also known as epinephrine) acts quickly to constrict blood vessels, relax smooth muscles in the lungs to improve breathing, stimulate the heartbeat and help to stop swelling around the face and lips.
-There are three types of auto-injector available and the individual's management plan will state which is preferred:
+There are three types of auto-injector available and the individual's careplan will state which is preferred:

-- Jext patients over 30 kg in weight (0.3mg), patients between 15 kg and 30 kg in weight (0.15 mg), - Epipen adult (0.3mg) and junior (0.15mg). - Emerade adult (0.5 mg), child more than 12 years (0.5 mg) and child 6-12 years (0.3 mg).
+• Jext patients over 30 kg in weight (0.3mg), patients between 15 kg and 30 kg in weight (0.15 mg),

+• Epipen adult (0.3mg) and junior (0.15mg).

+• Emerade adult (0.5 mg), child more than 12 years (0.5 mg) and child 6-12 years (0.3 mg).

 Each pupil should be provided with at least two devices to be kept at school.
 Pens are dispensed in packs of two.
 These should be held, in their original boxes.
-These are stored in two places.
+These are stored in two places in the medical room in cupboard 1 and 2.
 They are also provided with antihistamine syrup for mild reactions.

-Lower school: Cupboard 2 in the Medical Room in bags clearly marked with the pupil's form (red for girls and blue for boys).
+Lower school: Cupboard 1 in the Medical Room in bags clearly marked with the pupil's form (red for girls and blue for boys).

-Upper school: Cupboard 3 in the Medical Room in bags clearly marked with the pupil's form (red for girls and blue for boys).
+Upper school: Cupboard 2 in the Medical Room in bags clearly marked with the pupil's form (red for girls and blue for boys).

 Adrenaline should be administered to a pupil if an anaphylactic attack is possible.
 It is unlikely to be harmful and its omission could prove fatal.
 Auto-injectors are designed for use by non-medical staff.
 A personal pupil care plan and flow chart of how to use the adrenalin auto jet can be found with the auto-injectors.
+These AAI and anti-histamines expiry dates are checked regularly by the school nurse and parents are given good notice if they need replacing.